ricardojoserf/MemorySnitcher/README.md

 }
 ```

-Let's run it to find it still works:
+Next, we attempt to run it to find it still works:

 ![nbcg1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/nbcg_1.png)